-For purposes of being able to determine the persons who own 5% or more of our stock, or "5% Stockholders," the regulations permit us to rely on Schedule 13G and Schedule 13D filings with the SEC to identify persons who have a 5% or more beneficial interest in our common shares or, if the Series B Preferred Shares are then entitled to vote, Series B Preferred Shares.
+For purposes of being able to determine the persons who own 5% or more of our stock, or "5% Stockholders," the regulations permit us to rely on Schedule 13G and Schedule 13D fillings with the SEC to identify persons who have a 5% or more beneficial interest in our common shares or, if the Series B Preferred Shares or the Series C Preferred Shares are then entitled to vote, our Series B Preferred Shares or our Series C Preferred Shares.
 The regulations further provide that an investment company which is registered under the Investment Company Act of 1940, as amended, will not be treated as a 5% Stockholder for such purposes.
-Until such time, if any, as the Series B Preferred Shares are entitled to vote, because Schedule 13G and Schedule 13D filings are only required for voting stock, it could be difficult to determine 5% Stockholders of our Series B Preferred Shares.
+Until such time, if any, as the Series B Preferred Shares or the Series C Preferred Shares are entitled to vote, because Schedule 13G and Schedule 13D fillings are only required for voting stock, it could be difficult to determine 5% Stockholders of our Series B shares or our Series C Preferred Shares.

-In the event the 5 Percent Override Rule is triggered, the regulations provide that the 5 Percent Override Rule will nevertheless not apply if we can establish, in accordance with specified ownership certification procedures, that a sufficient portion of the common shares or Series B Preferred Shares within the closely-held block are owned, actually or under applicable constructive ownership rules, by qualified shareholders for purposes of Section 883 to preclude the common shares or Series B Preferred Shares in the closely-held block that are not so owned from constituting 50% or more of the our common shares or Series B Preferred Shares for more than half the number of days during the taxable year.
+In the event the 5 Percent Override Rule is triggered, the regulations provide that the 5 Percent Override Rule will nevertheless not apply if we can establish, in accordance with specified ownership certification procedures, that a sufficient portion of the common shares, Series B Preferred Shares or Series C Preferred Shares within the closely-held block are owned, actually or under applicable constructive ownership rules, by qualified shareholders for purposes of Section 883 to preclude the common shares, Series B Preferred Shares or Series C Preferred Shares in the closely-held block that are not so owned from constituting 50% or more of the our common shares or Series C Preferred Shares for more than half the number of days during the taxable year.

 We do not believe that we were subject to the 5 Percent Override Rule for 2012.
 Therefore, we believe that we satisfied the Publicly-Traded Test for 2012.
 However, there is no assurance that we will continue to satisfy the Publicly-Traded Test.
-If we were to be subject to the 5 Percent Override Rule for any tax year, then our ability and that of our subsidiaries to qualify for the benefits of Section 883 would depend upon our ability to establish, in accordance with specified ownership certification procedures, that a sufficient portion of the common shares or Series B Preferred Shares within the closely-held block are owned, actually or under applicable constructive ownership rules, by qualified shareholders for purposes of Section 883, to preclude the common shares or Series B Preferred Shares in the closely-held block that are not so owned from constituting 50% or more of the our common shares or Series B Preferred Shares for more than half the number of days during the tax year.
+If we were to be subject to the 5 Percent Override Rule for any tax year, then our ability and that of our subsidiaries to qualify for the benefits of Section 883 would depend upon our ability to establish, in accordance with specified ownership certification procedures, that a sufficient portion of the common shares, Series B Preferred Shares or Series C Preferred Shares within the closely-held block are owned, actually or under applicable constructive ownership rules, by qualified shareholders for purposes of Section 883, to preclude the common shares, Series B Preferred Shares or Series C Preferred Shares in the closely-held block that are not so owned from constituting 50% or more of the our common shares, Series B Preferred Shares or Series C Preferred Shares for more than half the number of days during the tax year.
 Since there can be no assurance that we would be able to establish these requirements, there can be no assurance that we or our subsidiaries will qualify for the benefits of Section 883 for any subsequent tax year.